felipemaiapolo/legalnlp/README.md

 Some models can be download directly using our function `get_premodel` (more detail in section [Other Functions](#2.2)).

-Please contact *felipemaiapolo@gmail.com* if you have some problem accessing the language models.
+Please contact *felipemaiapolo@gmail.com* if you have any problem accessing the language models.

 --------------